NYT92/hanime-python-api/README.md

 # HaniAPI
 **Hanime API Build with Flask**

+AND WHY not Choose THIS ONE?

+- Fast API
+- Easy For Your Project
+- Unrestrict Access to Some API (it won't get you 1080p video)
+- Never Wasting your time building your own one
+- You can MAYBE bypass cloudflare blocking If you cannot go and open the app to collect coins???
-More Powerful than Original API :
+- More API Features than The Original One:
   - Get Comment, (Replies, Other Replies)(SOON) From Hanime Video
   - Get Landing From the front page of the Hanime.tv (SOON)
   - Authentication (*Does not support sign-up*) [Original Idea](#author--credits)
   - Collect Coins Without Clicking On Ads [Original Idea](#author--credits)
   - Checking Your Channel or Other User Channel
   - Community Upload (SOON)
   - Search
   - Request 1080p Video using X-Session-Token
   - Browse Tags & Brands
   - Get Video with Player URL and Iframe API using [nsPlayer](https://player.nscdn.ml) (*powered by playerjs*) and All Video Stream from HaniAPI

 # API Documentation